Fridges and freezers account for 8% of an average home’s energy use. Cooking appliances use about 5%.

 A fridge or freezer in good working order can save energy:

-• make sure the door seals clean and undamaged
+- make sure the door seals are clean and undamaged

-• brush any coils on the back of the fridge to keep then clean
+- brush any coils on the back of the fridge to keep them clean

 Energy saving behaviours